kelemul/alx-pre_course/README.md

-new updated read me file
+new updated read me file  up_to_date